Codeholics/codeholics/themes/pelican-theme-codeholics/README.md

 ### Pygments

 You can choose the syntax highlighting style by using the `PYGMENTS_STYLE` variable to specify one of the built-in Pygments styles.
-By default the `native` style is used.
-The following styles are avaiable:
+By default, the `native` style is used.
+The following styles are available:

 - autumn
 - borland